Handout 5: 8/30/05

 presentation topics on the specified date in class.

 Ideas for major presentation topics follow.
 Feel free to suggest others if you

 - Audio input/output interfaces

 - Digital libraries

 - Intelligent user interfaces

-- UI issues for PDAs and other handheld devices (e.g., ebooks)
+- Interfaces/applications for small-sized displays; UI issues for PDAs and other mobile devices

 - Usability testing